 Also of interest is that Coral Springs has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Coral Springs are very well educated compared to the average community in the nation: 35.54% of adults in Coral Springs have a bachelor's degree or even advanced degree.
+The education level of Coral Springs citizens is very high relative to the national average among all cities (21.84%): 37.87% of adults in Coral Springs have a bachelor's degree or even advanced degree.

 The most common language spoken in Coral Springs is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.